 Expenses which Chapter 63 of the Florida Statutes allow prospective adoptive parents to pay must be for “reasonable” and “necessary” items connected to the pregnancy for which the birth mother cannot otherwise pay.
 Speeding tickets are examples of expenses that would not be deemed reasonable, necessary, and connected to the pregnancy.
 For living expenses, the items must belong within specific categories of allowable expenses—rent, utilities, food, transportation, and clothing.
 Any payments made to or on the birth mother’s behalf, such as a rent payment sent directly to the landlord, must be documented on an accounting filed with the court.

 Under Florida law, assistance with living expenses can only be provided during the pregnancy and the six weeks postpartum period.
 A $5,000 cap exists for the payment of such expenses.
 This cap does not mean a birth mother is automatically entitled to $5,000 in living expense assistance; it is simply a limit on the cumulative amount which can be provided.
 Each one of the expenses covered to reach that cap must be reasonable, necessary, connected to the pregnancy, something the birth mother cannot pay, and in an allowable category of expenses.
-Amounts over $5,000 or expenses not specifically enumerated may be paid if a court determines in advance (meaning prior to payment) that the expense is an extraordinary one which is justified.
+Amounts over $5,000 or expenses not specifically enumerated may be paid if a court determines in advance (meaning before payment) that the expense is an extraordinary one which is justified.

 Proof of Pregnancy